artemis15/sp/Simple Labs/Lab1.md

 ![move to header](/assets/designer.jpg)<br/>
 ***•	For Container 1:***
-- o	Set to 2 columns, 8 by 4
+- o	Set to 2 columns, 8 by 4<br/>
    	HINT: Start with any 2 column options, then change the Column property of each to get to 8 by 4.
-- o	Apply a background image
+- o	Apply a background image<br/>
-  	In the Container properties, upload a new image (http://bit.ly/SP_header - download the Large version) 	Set background image to Cover (In the Container Properties – Background style)
+  	In the Container properties, upload a new image (http://bit.ly/SP_header - download the Large version)<br/>
+  	Set background image to Cover (In the Container Properties – Background style)

 ***•	For Container 2:***